 Many of our patients come to us after trying a range of other therapies without success.
 You may have already explored physical therapy, anti-inflammatory medications, or even steroid injections.
 When these conservative approaches don’t provide lasting relief, radiofrequency neurotomy often becomes the next logical step.
 It’s a minimally invasive procedure that bridges the gap between temporary solutions and major surgery.
 Because it’s a targeted and safe treatment, it offers a powerful alternative for managing your pain and improving your quality of life.
 It’s one of the many advanced pain management treatments we offer to help you find what works for you.

-Are You a Candidate for This Procedure?
+Are You a Good Candidate for This Procedure?

 Figuring out if lumbar radiofrequency neurotomy is the right next step for your back pain is a decision you’ll make with your doctor.
 This procedure isn’t a one-size-fits-all solution, so we take a careful and personalized approach to determine if it’s the best option for you.
 The goal is to find a treatment that not only targets the source of your pain but also fits your specific health profile and lifestyle.
 It starts with a detailed conversation and a few key diagnostic steps to make sure we’re on the right track to providing you with meaningful, lasting relief.